Sapphire-Creativity/Responsive-Car-Website-/README.md

-# 🚘 Responsive Car website

-- Responsive Car website Using HTML CSS & JavaScript
+# 🚗🌐 Responsive Car Website Using HTML, CSS & JavaScript 🚀✨

-- Contains animations when scrolling.
+- ✨🚗 Scroll Animations: Engaging animations triggered upon scrolling.
-- Smooth scrolling in each section.
+- 🔗📜 Smooth Navigation: Seamless scrolling between sections for a better user experience.
-- Developed first with the Mobile First methodology, then for desktop.
+- 📱➡️💻 Mobile-First Design: Initially developed for mobile devices and then adapted for desktop screens.
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- 📱💻🔍 Cross-Device Compatibility: Works flawlessly on all mobile devices with a visually appealing and   user-friendly interface.

 ![preview img](/preview.png)